valerieniloinsigh31/footnote-app/README.md

 Had a few different versions of the app on Heroku and had connected the database to the wrong postgres url so no info appeared, updated DATABASE URL in env.py file to amend

+ Additionally, the morning of submission, I noted that there was an Application Error when opening the live deployed site from Heroku.
+I removed 'DISABLE_COLLECTSTATIC=1' from config vars in heroku and set debug to false in settings.py in the code.

+ This made matters words as the CSS was no longer functional on the browser, the images added more recently (e.g. not added via the admin interface a month ago) did not load on the browser and now automatic deployment to heroku was failing, with the build logs mentioned the disable collect static.

+  I reinserted the DISABLE_COLLECTSTATIC=1 to config vars and set debug back to True in settings.py in the code and continue to try to resolve the issue with opening the live dpeloyed app.
+I sent a mail to Irish, my cohort facilitator as well as student care on the same.

 ### Github Deployment

 The website was deployed using GitHub.
 To do this I did the following;